oberocks/obebs4/README.md

 > *"OBE:BS4 assumes that everyone working on a web project needs transparent access to each option and each limitation for the client-facing side of the project at all times."* - Matt McT

-Accomplishing this was done through a surprisingly simple operational tweak.
-The secret was creating a system where the front-end specialists are expected to provide the design specialists with a complete reference of all available design options provided by both the browsers and any libraries/frameworks.
+Accomplishing this is done through a surprisingly simple operational tweak.
+The secret is creating a work flow where the front-end specialists are expected to give the design specialists a complete reference of all available design options provided by both browsers and any applicable libraries/frameworks.

-Here's the catch though, all of this needs to happen **_before_** any design work begins!!!
-Designers need to see/touch whatever is available for use in designs, and also see/touch differences across browsers.
+Here's the catch though, and why this isn't happening all over the world today... all of this needs to happen **_before_** any design work begins!!!
+Designers need to see/touch whatever is available for use in designs, and also see/touch differences across browsers **_before_** they start thinking about how to best solve problems!
 The only way to do that though... would be to make a customizable website that displays... everything!?
-Who got time for dat???
+Who got time (or money) for dat???

 Enter OBE:BS4! ;)